101 Realistic Ways To Lose Weight Naturally & Long Term

-101 Realistic Ways to Lose Weight- A Good Start
+101 Realistic Ways to Lose Weight- Always Have A Good Start To Your Day!

 1. Have a big breakfast rich in high fiber carbohydrates and lean proteins and have higher fat foods later in the day when you are more likely to be hungry and possibly overeat.

 Make breakfast the biggest meal of the day, lunch the second largest meal of the day and dinner the smallest meal of the day.
 The adage is:

 Breakfast like a king, lunch like a prince and dine like a pauper.